27 Impressionism 1860-1880

 My Notes on Edgar Degas

-A Google NotebookLM Podcast on Edgar Degas based on my Notes
+A chat created by Google NotebookLM based on my Edgar Degas notes

 The Experimental Art of Edgar Degas